Category:129 Public Involvement

 - Data pertinent to statements or exhibits used or filed in connection with the public hearing

 - Data pertinent to information made available to the public prior to the public hearing

 - Pertinent correspondence

-- Copy of all written comments received
+- Copy of all written comments received and substantive comments addressed.

 - Data pertaining to newspaper advertising.
 This covers the descriptive notice as well as letters to newspapers requesting publication of a public hearing notice.